ettoremessina/fitting-with-mlp-using-tensorflow/one-variable-function-fitting/README.md

   - RMSprop()
   - SGD()

 The default is Adam().
-You can pass also named arguments between round brackets; please see [TensorFlow 2 optimizer reference](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers) for details about constructor named parameters and examples at the end of this guide.
+You can pass also named arguments between round brackets; please see [TensorFlow 2 optimizer reference](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers) for details about constructor named parameters and examples at the end of this section.
 Note: the learning rate can be passed either via **--learning_rate** command line argument or via **learning_rate** named parameter of constructor.
 - **--loss** is the constructor call of the loss function used by the training process.
+You can pass also named arguments between round brackets; please see [TensorFlow 2 loss functions reference](https://www.tensorflow.org/api_docs/python/tf/keras/losses) for details about constructor named parameters and examples at the end of this section.\
 Available loss function construtors are:
   - BinaryCrossentropy()
   - CategoricalCrossentropy()
   - CategoricalHinge()